 Berea/Strongsville area, were you a Browns fan growing up?
 And would it be a

 dream come true to be a

+"Yeah I certainly would be happy.
+I was born a Browns fan.
 I do have a picture from Halloween dressed up in a Bernie Kosar uniform."